-‘Criminal Minds’ Is Gearing Up For Season 13: So Is #NoHotchNoWatch’s Thomas Gibson Protest [Opinion]
+‘Criminal Minds’ Is Gearing Up For Season 13, So Is #NoHotchNoWatch’s Thomas Gibson Protest [Opinion]

 — Emanuela Gatto (@EmilyG87) July 25, 2017

-Criminal Minds hired several actors, following the departure of Shemar Moore and the termination of Thomas Gibson.
+Criminal Minds hired several actors following the departure of Shemar Moore and the termination of Thomas Gibson.
 There has also been increased turnover in recent years.

-Damien Gupton was the most recent one through the revolving door that is Criminal Minds’ casting, but Gupton has landed on his feet in a new superhero series called Black Lightning on CW according to Comic Book Movie.
+Damien Gupton was the most recent one through the revolving door that is Criminal Minds’ casting, but Gupton has landed on his feet in a new superhero series called Black Lightning on The CW, according to Comic Book Movie.
 Similarly, Shemar Moore now has a starring role in S.W.A.T. after leaving Criminal Minds.

 Criminal Minds actors have quit in the past, and others have not made it through contract negotiations.
 The termination of A.J.
 Cook and Paget Brewster was a different matter, but more different still was the very public treatment of Thomas Gibson’s termination in the media.